Jingning-Zhang/PROSPER/README.md

 ## Acknowledgment

-I would like to acknowledge Dr. Jacob Williams, Dr. Haoyu Zhang, Ritwiz Kamal, Dr. Manikandan Narayanan for their valuable assistance in identifying bugs and helping to correct the code.
+I would like to acknowledge Corinna Thoben, Dr. Jacob Williams, Dr. Haoyu Zhang, Ritwiz Kamal, Dr. Manikandan Narayanan for their valuable assistance in identifying bugs and helping to correct the code.